 Thank you to Leland Mayne for this enhancement!

+The external jumper must be connected if the hardware is EMR-based.

+The main GUI window and all instance GUI windows all run under the same process (PID).

 Unfortunately, for technical reasons the PDF cannot be used in the image pane of the main window.